 Part time: study options are available

-Classes take place on evenings and occasional weekends.
-Every subject starts with one weekend intensive in Lilydale campus only from 9am-4pm, followed by 4 Tuesday evening tutorials from 6pm-9 pm for the next three weeks in either Elgar or Lilydale campus, or potentially via the live virtual classroom, depending which is your preference.
+Classes take place on evenings and occasional Saturdays.
+Every subject starts with one Saturday intensive in Lilydale campus only from 9am-4pm, followed by tutorials on Tuesdays and Thursdays from 6pm-9 pm for the next three weeks in either Elgar or Lilydale campus, or potentially via the live virtual classroom, depending which is your preference.
 Approximately 5 hours of online tutorial tasks need to be completed at a time that suits you.
 Additionally, there are eight Saturday practical workshops in Lilydale campus only from 9am-4pm scheduled throughout the year to assist you to transform theory into practical application.